+- 1) A completed application form. - 2) A completed financial aid application, if seeking aid. - 3) Three letters of recommendation, preferably from the applicant's former professors.

+4) For international students, recent TOEFL (within five years of application date) scores.

+5) Transcripts.

-- 1) A completed application form. - 2) A completed financial aid application, if seeking aid. - 3) Three letters of recommendation, preferably from the applicant's former professors. - 4) Recent (within five years of application date) Graduate Record Examination scores. - 5) For international students, recent TOEFL (within five years of application date) scores. - 6) Transcripts. - 7) A detailed statement from the student indicating: a) the student's background and education; - b) the student's interests (field, topic, etc.); c) why the student wants to pursue a graduate degree in history at the University of Miami; and d) what the student plans to do with the degree upon completion.
-This statement constitutes a very important part of the application review process and should indicate the student's understanding of the professional nature of the training that the student is about to begin. - 8) A representative writing sample.
+6) A detailed statement from the student indicating: a) the student's background and education; b) the student's interests (field, topic, etc.); c) why the student wants to pursue a graduate degree in history at the University of Miami; and d) what the student plans to do with the degree upon completion.
+This statement constitutes a very important part of the application review process and should indicate the student's understanding of the professional nature of the training that the student is about to begin.

+7) A representative writing sample.